Are You Presenting Your Data the Right Way?

 Balancing Information Density

-When delivering a one-way presentation, presenters must be cautious not to overwhelm the audience with information.
-If a complex chart is presented without proper explanation, the audience may struggle to comprehend it, and they won’t have the opportunity to ask questions.
+When giving a one-way presentation, presenters must be careful not to overload the audience with information.
+If a complex chart is shown without a clear explanation, the audience may struggle to understand it, and they won’t have a chance to ask questions.

-This brings us to the concept of “information density,” which refers to the amount of information packed into each slide, page, or screen.
-The less control the audience has over the information flow, the lower the information density should be to prevent overwhelming them.
-Conversely, as the audience gains more control and can consume content at their own pace, they can handle greater information density:
+This leads to the concept of ‘information density,’ which is the amount of information in each slide, page, or screen.
+When the audience has less control over the flow of information, we should keep things simpler to avoid overwhelming them.
+But as the audience gains more control and can take in content at their own speed, they can handle more information.

 Conclusion

-Understanding the four presentation formats and carefully considering audience control and information density creates a more effective data storytelling experience.
-The key is to tailor your approach based on the specific needs and expectations of your audience, ensuring that they can easily grasp the information being presented.
+Knowing the four presentation formats and considering audience control and information density makes data storytelling more effective.
+The key is to tailor your approach to the audience’s needs, so they can easily understand the information

 To learn more about data storytelling and other learning opportunities related to data communication, check out our scheduled workshops or contact us to set up a special class.